smadjid/minimal/_pages/magister.md

 permalink: /magister/
 ---

-## Magister Thesis (University of Bejaia - Algeria, 2011)
+## Models and Documentary Tools for Hypervideos on the Web (University of Bejaia - Algeria, 2011)
-Topic: Models and Documentary Tools for Hypervideos on the Web
+### Supervisor: Pr.
+Yannick Prié & Dr. Olivier Aubert

-Supervisor: Pr.
-Yannick Prié & Dr. Olivier Aubert Defined as a specialization of hypermedia focusing on interactive video, hypervideo is an attractive technology that promises non-conventional and powerful features.
+Defined as a specialization of hypermedia focusing on interactive video, hypervideo is an attractive technology that promises non-conventional and powerful features.
 It aims to bring more powerful capabilities for video-centric documents and to offer novel user experiences with more elaborated practices and advanced interaction alternatives.

 Usually defined from a conventional hypermedia perspective, the underlying concepts and representations are too general to qualify hypervideos, preventing this kind of documents from being broadly investigated.
 The need for theoretical foundations for hypervideos motivates the present work.
 With the aim to provide a formal data model that considers hypervideo beyond the very general and conventional hypermedia ones, CHM - Component-based Hypervideo Model - is an attempt to theorize hypervideos by following the general principles of component-based modeling and annotation-driven document description.